 Not all patents are invalid.
 Many are directed to real inventions that drive our innovation economy.
 RPX, through its core defensive acquisition network, can and does achieve rational and efficient transactions on such patents.

 Unfortunately, some patents are invalid.
 RPX files validity challenges, such as inter partes reviews (IPRs) against such patents in a wide array of technology areas.
 We seek to invalidate low-quality patents and to stop and deter infringement lawsuits that we believe are frivolous, are wasteful, and potentially undermine public confidence in the patent system.
 The logic for doing so is simple.
 If we can invalidate patents that do not claim real inventions, we can reduce the number of nuisance cases litigated in overburdened court systems, reduce the unnecessary legal fees and settlements that nuisance assertions and litigations generate every year, and restore public confidence in the patent system by demonstrating that the system can self-correct.

 - 60 IPR petitions filed on 38 patents in 28 campaigns with 21 IPR petitions co-filed with another co-filer

 - 96% merits-based institution rate on challenged patents

 - 87% merits-based cancellation rate at final written decision on challenged patents

 Our patent quality team meets periodically to identify and assess possible targets for our IPR petitions.
 Unless we co-file with another petitioner, we act alone, fund the petitions unilaterally, and expressly discourage and disregard input from members and other third parties.

 Data drives our patent quality initiatives, with our talented engineers and data scientists spending a lot of time making data useful for our members.
-One such initiative is the easily accessible PTAB analytics tool found on RPX Insight, our patent market intelligence platform.
+One such initiative is the easily accessible PTAB analytics tool found on RPX Empower, our patent market intelligence platform.

 For more detail on our patent quality initiatives please contact us.